RobertoPrevato/jekyll-now/_posts/2016-11-11-Comparisons-of-async-await.md

 loop.run_until_complete(main(loop))
 ```

 In both situations (callbacks or coroutines), the event loop is responsible of firing the right callback, or restart code execution at the right 'await' point, when necessary.
 I agree that coroutines pattern is more convenient and more readable than the callbacks pattern.
-Python community is particularly sensitive and cultured when it comes to code readability, so this is not a surprise.
+Python community is particularly sensitive and cultured when it comes to code readability, so this is not surprising.

 Note how the C# async / await syntax is similar: